scrat-team/reve/README.md

 - **Reve.component**(id, options)

-	Create a ViewModel Class and assign `id`.
-So the ViewMode can be found with `r-component`
+	Create a ViewModel Class and assign it with specified `id`. it's `r-component`'s value.

 #### Instance Options